Henning-Winker/FLSelex/README.md

 # FLSelex
-Analyzing impacts of alternative selectivity pattern in FLR
+Analyzing impacts of alternative selectivity patterns in FLR